sav-valerio/trendchip_wifi_manager.py/README.md

 ...
 ```

-Now it's the time to edit and install the Systemd related files.

-You have to edit both unit files in order to point the correct path to the script in your drive.
+If you're on _systemd_, it's now time to install the systemd related files: you have to edit the unit files, in order to point to the correct script's path.

 ```sh
 $ cd systemd